-Artificial intelligence is reshaping how organisations operate — but with it comes new risks.
+Artificial intelligence is reshaping how organizations operate — but with it comes new risks.
 Headlines about bias, data misuse, and algorithmic failures are making one thing clear: AI adoption without structure is a liability.
 ISO 42001 is the first global standard built specifically to address that gap, and understanding it is the first step toward responsible AI.TL;DR

 ISO 42001 is the first international standard for AI management systems — published by the International Organization for Standardization (ISO).

-Organisations that implement ISO 42001 can demonstrate responsible AI use to regulators, customers, and partners.
+Organizations that implement ISO 42001 can demonstrate responsible AI use to regulators, customers, and partners.

 It helps you comply with global rules like the EU AI Act, which begins full enforcement in August 2026.
 (Source: European Commission)